DCsunset/vuetify-markdown-editor/README.md

 /* Editor is a Vue component
  * Renderer is the internal rendering function
- * Toolbar is a Vue component used for some WYSIWYG functions */
+ * Toolbar is the internal toolbar component for some WYSIWYG functions */

 export default {